How to start a carpentry business

 Getting CSCS certified

 Much like other trades, those in the carpentry business can often find themselves being offered profitable and long-term roles on construction sites.
-If this is the case, then you need a CSCS card to be able to accept such a job, as this is a legal requirement for you to do any work on a construction site.
+If this is the case, then you need a CSCS card, which will cost you a £36 application fee, to be able to accept such a job.
+This is a legal requirement for you to do any work on a construction site.

 Essential carpentry business tools